Ancient Dinosaur Depictions

 To the right is a bronze Persian pot manufactured toward the end of the 1st Millennium AD that is part of the Genesis Park collection.
 The most fascinating element of this vessel is the stylized, scaled dinosaur-like dragon that forms the spout.
 Dragons form an integral part of Persian mythology and beliefs.
 The ceremonial undertones of this vessel lead us to believe that it was associated with Zoroastrianism.
 Several malevolent dragon-like creatures are mentioned at various points in the Zoroastrian scriptures.
 One such popular dragon myth involves Azi Dahaka – a three-headed Persian dragon that will devour one third of all men and animals at the end of the world.

 The February 26, 2000 issue of Science News contained an article that commented on a Hesione vase artifact housed at the Boston Museum of Fine Arts (Hesman, 2000).
 On this ancient Greek vase are a series of somewhat unusual paintings, including one that portrays a monster with the head of a dinosaur.
-This pottery was created around 550 B.C. and depicts the Greek hero Heracles rescuing Hesione from this “monster of Troy.”
+This pottery was created around 550 B.C. and depicts the Greek hero Herakles rescuing Hesione from this “Monster of Troy.”
 Forced to concede that it is an amazingly realistic dinosaurian depiction, Science News concluded that the paintings on this unusual vase simply prove that ancient people dug up and assembled fossils.
-But there is no evidence for sophisticated Ancient Paleontologists.
+But there is no evidence for such sophisticated Ancient Paleontologists.

 A 1971 landslide in the Girifalco region of southern Italy brought to light hundreds of ancient artifacts of a pre-Greek civilization.
 A lawyer named Mario Tolone Azzariti asserts that he found some dinosaurian representations among them (pictured below).
 To the left is a terracotta statue measuring about 18 cm long, shaped remarkably like a Stegosaurus dinosaur.
-The triangular plates run down its back to the tail.
+The triangular plates run down its back to the creature’s tail.

 In the view from above (center) the object reveals a strange curving of the plates, as if the animal had been represented lumbering from side to side.
 The legs are large and awkward, as if carrying great weight, not at all like those of a lizard.
 There is also a clear representation of a Stegosaurus on a piece of broken pottery (right).